SlenderShield/milokhelo-backend/README.md

 ## 📦 Module Structure

-Each module follows the same clean architecture pattern:
+Each module follows the same clean architecture pattern with **complete ownership** of its persistence layer:

 ```
 modules/[module-name]/